Subamprasad/mlops_project1/README.md

-# Student Performance Prediction MLOps Project
+# Student Grade Prediction System

 This is an end-to-end Machine Learning project to predict student performance (Final Grade G3) based on various demographic and academic attributes from the Portuguese school dataset.